-It felt like a rape more than lovemaking but that’s how she had always liked it—spontaneous, rough, animal.
+It felt like rape more than lovemaking, but that’s how she had always liked it—spontaneous, rough, animal.
 Being overpowered had always turned her on.
 The moment was reminiscent of the vigour Larry once had.

 And for that moment her love for Larry flowed back in warm waves.
 Why couldn’t it always have been like this?
 Why did he have to focus on work more than he focused on her?
 Why couldn’t they have had a life together, instead of he always being on the other side of his dream and she alone with no one to talk too?